JiangnanH/ImageMining/Lab2/readme.md

 ### 1. Explain the neural networks and hyper parameters configurations we tested and the resulting performances and trade-offs found.

 **Neural networks:**

-We test CNN based model with different structures.
+We've tested CNN based model with different structures.

-- kernel size;
+- kernel size:
+  we've tested kernel size as 3x3, 5x5, 7x7 for each convolution layer, and 3x3 remains the best kernel size.
-- number of feature maps;
+- number of feature maps: 32 -> 64 -> 128 -> 256
-- number of convolutional layers;
+- number of convolutional layers: we've testes 3, 6, 9, 12 convolution layers, and 6 convolution layers could obtain the best result.
-- size of fully connected layers;
+- size of fully connected layers: 256 -> 64 -> 10
-- use dropout or not(also number of dropout layers);
+- use dropout or not(also number of dropout layers): add dropout layer could reduce the risk of overfitting and make the model more robust, but too much dropout may cause the model converge much slower.
+Finally we added 1 dropout layer in our model between 2 fully connected layers.

 **Hyper parameters:**